-My name is Sean Anderson.
+My name is Sean Anderson (he/him).
 I’m an enthusiast of tech, Apple, movies, tv shows, podcasts, animals, and vegan ice cream.
 I reside in Corona, CA (once known as the “Lemon Capital of the World”).

 I have a background and degree in film production, but instead chose to devote my time and effort to other endeavors.
 The thought of having to live and work in Los Angeles was not my jam, even if the food out there is amazing.
 Apologies to all people who actually dig L.A.